-- This was the option we went with as there were so many tours not operating in early 2021.
-We were so happy with our decision because we were able to relax for the day instead of hopping island to island.
+- This was the option we went with as there were still quite a few tours not operating in early 2021.
+We were happy with our decision because we were able to relax for the day instead of hopping island to island.
 The water was clear and blue and we had a great day bed overlooking the beach.
-We booked our day with Bora Bora Beach Club and although it didn’t live up to the standards from Blue Apple Beach Club it was still a great day and perfect way for us to see the Rosario Islands.
+We booked our day with Bora Bora Beach Club and although it didn’t live up to the standards of Blue Apple Beach Club it was still a great day and a perfect way for us to see the Rosario Islands.

 Stay the Night: